MovingBlocks/Terasology/README.markdown

 * Dimlight, Resurface and Other Side composed and produced by Exile.
 * Door Open sound by Pagancow, from FreeSound.org
 * Door Close sound by Fresco, from FreeSound.org
+* Camera Click Noise from Snapper4298, from FreeSound.org
 * Other sound effects created by Exile.

 Additional Notes